Back

 If you collect enough information from your MVP launch and analyze it properly, it will help you make the product better.
 For example, you might see which core features are used by your target audience the most, and which are overlooked.

-One of the main reasons to build MVP app is to gain early feedback on it from your target audience.
+One of the main reasons to build an MVP app is to gain early feedback from your target audience.
 If you want your project to be successful, you need to stay client-oriented.
-This means that you need to listen to your users and react to their response.
+This means that you need to listen to your users and react to their responses.

-Early feedback on your MVP might not reflect the attitude of the users towards the full application.
+Early feedback on your MVP might not reflect the users’ attitude towards the full application.
 However, it is the first step to mutual understanding and consistent dialog between you and your audience.
-So, analyze and respond to feedback throughout the development process to make your app fit your customers best.
+So, analyze and respond to feedback throughout the development process to match your app to your customers’ needs.

 Advantages an MVP provides